Ryntak94/nvim-config/README.md

 The `debugging.lua` plugin is not currently working correctly/entirely (maybe if I wasn't trying to test it against docker it would be), that needs more work and I'd like someone to help me who knows more about this kind of stuff.

+The `git-blame.lua` adds the commit message of the current line, as well as a few other hotkeys.

 The `hardtime.lua` plugin helps you form better git habits by stopping repetitve motions and telling you a more efficient way to do something.

 The `lazygit.lua` plugin is a git gui of sorts.
 It's supposed to be really good for merge conflicts.
 Shouls also be handy for some other git commands.
 I'm not sure if I'll use it in place of the cli or not long term for commiting/pulling/pushing.